kagapa-blr/.github/README.md

 ### 2. License

-All code and documentation in this repository are licensed under the [specific license type, e.g., MIT License, Apache License 2.0].
+All code and documentation in this repository are licensed under the [kagapa].
 You must adhere to the terms of the license provided.

 ### 3. Use of Code